content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/data-structure-and-algorithms/data-structure-and-algotithms.md

 DS&A: Time Complexity - O(n) vs. O(log n)

+## What are Data Structures?

+Data structure is a storage that is used to store and organize data.
+It is a way of arranging data on a computer so that it can be accessed and updated efficiently.

+Depending on your requirement and project, it is important to choose the right data structure for your project.

 # What is an Algorithm?

 In computer programming terms, an algorithm is a set of well-defined instructions to solve a particular problem.
 It takes a set of input(s) and produces the desired output.
 For example,